sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/30-testing/01-workflows.md

 ## In the testing workflow

-- A test suite can be seen as a job with the same workspace to work with.
+- A test suite can be seen as a job with the same workspace to work with
-- A test is composed of the **run of the action**, and the **step to test the output of the action**.
+- A test is composed of the **run of the action**, and the **step to test the output of the action**

 ```yaml [7-19]
 jobs: